apache/datasketches-website/docs/Sampling/VarOptSampling.md

 * VarOptItemsSketch&lt;T&gt;

     This sketch provides a random sample of items of type &lt;T&gt; from the stream of weighted items.
-    An item's inclusion probability will be roughly proportional to its weight, with some important technical caveats to ensure the optimal variance property.
+    An item's inclusion probability will usually be proportional to its weight, with some important technical caveats to ensure the optimal variance property.

     If the user needs to serialize and deserialize the resulting sketch for storage or transport,